“A leader is one who knows the way, goes the way, and shows the way.”

 By leading my life, I strictly focused on activities that brought my vision closer to reality.
 Regardless of what my results were, I was always in control of my feelings and behaviors despite external events.

 Instead of being a victim and reacting to life, I stayed grounded to my purpose and responded with effective actions.
-By becoming a creator of my own life, I have also as a byproduct led others by example.
+By becoming a creator of my own life, I have also led others by example as a byproduct.